jboss/ide-config/eclipse/README.md

 1. Download the jboss-js-cleanup.xml file in this directory.
 2. In Eclipse preferences for to JavaScript -> Code Style -> Clean-up
 3. Click Import
-4. Select the clean-up file you downloaded in step (1)
+4. Select the JavaScript clean-up file you downloaded in step (1)

 JavaScript Templates
 --------------------